ManuelZierl/fellow/README.md

 - **Commands** – add your own automation logic or override existing ones.
 Learn more in the [Custom Commands documentation](https://manuelzierl.github.io/fellow/commands/custom)

-- **Clients** – integrate with different AI backends like build-in OpenAI or Gemini.
+- **Clients** – integrate with different AI backends like built-in OpenAI or Gemini.
 Or create your own client.
 Learn more in the [Custom Clients documentation](https://manuelzierl.github.io/fellow/clients/custom)

 ---